Léo Cittadini

-Leonardo "Léo" Cittadini (born 27 February 1994) is a Brazilian footballer who plays for Athletico Paranaense as a midfielder.
+Leonardo "Léo" Cittadini (born 27 February 1994) is a Brazilian footballer who plays for Série A club Bahia.

 Club career

 Guarani

 Born in Rio Claro, São Paulo, Cittadini started his career at Guarani, and was promoted to first team in 2010, under the management of Vágner Mancini.
-He made his first team debut on 30 March 2011, against Horizonte, for the season's Copa do Brasil.
+He made his first team debut on 30 March 2011, against Horizonte, in that season's Copa do Brasil.
 He was handed a starting spot on 1 May, against São José, providing an assist for Léo Paraíba's goal.

 However, in December, Cittadini had altercations with his club, claiming late payment of wages.
 In March 2012, half of the player's rights was sold to an agent, due to problems in the negotiation of a contract renewal.